macfields/mfields_finalproject/README.md

 **Motivation**

 I wanted to create a tool that allowed for my teammates and I to explore our opponents' tendencies in a quick, efficient manner.
 It is also helpful to be able to look at our own tendencies, especially in terms of setting.
-Sometimes it can be hard to find time to watch enough game film, and this tool allows players to look at the nuts and bolts of a scouting report.
+Sometimes it can be hard to find time to watch enough game film, and this tool allows players to look at key information about their opponents.

 **Further Information**